chigozieokoroafor/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit kists all items in the current working directory when you run './1-listit'
+2-bring_me_home changes the working directory to the home directory